 In the event of an unusual event or emergency that would require medical or legal interaction students must immediately report the incident to the Field Seminar Instructor and Field Education Director.
 Students will be expected to follow field agency policy.
-If a student seeks medical treatment for an injury or significant medical illness sustained while in practicum a statement signed by a medial provide must be signed prior to the student returning to practicum.
+If a student seeks medical treatment for an injury or significant medical illness sustained while in practicum, a statement must be signed by a medical provider prior to the student returning to practicum.